BenediktKronhardt/digitalToolbox_DataBusiness/_book/group1_BenediktKronhardt_BoergeMeyer.md

 ```

-After that, we can create a histogram from our model, see figure \@ref(fig:histogramModel).
+After that, a histogram can be created, see figure \@ref(fig:histogramModel).

 \begin{figure}[H]